mitjanikolaus/childes-speech-acts/README.md

 The data should be stored in a CSV file, containing the following columns (see also [example.csv](examples/example.csv)).:
 - `transcript_file`: the file name of the transcript
+- `utterance_id`: unique id of the utterance within the transcript
 - `age`: child age in months
 - `tokens`: a list of the tokens of the utterance
 - `pos`: a lift of part-of-speech tags for each token